JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

     * those threads needs to access the same memory (for example in Stencil operations), which can be put to the local cache and
     * each thread reads data from memory (which are no co-allesced) and the SM can run different thread while other is stalling (mostly due to waiting for finishing loading data from memory).
 On the other hand large number of threads per group might stall due to insufficient number of registers and / or other threads being busy.
-* The total number of issued threads  has to be multiple of 32 and of the number of threads per block, hence *there will always be threads that does not do anything*.
+* The total number of issued threads  has to be multiple of 32 and of the number of threads per block, hence *there will almost always be threads that does not do anything*.
 * The division of a total number of items to be processed `N` into blocks is therefore part of the problem and it can be specific to a version of GPU.
 * For some operations (e.g. reduction seen below) to get the highest performance, you need to write the same algorithm for three levels of sets of threads  --- warp, groups, and grid.
 This is the price paid for exposed cache levels (we will se an example below on reduction).